vidyalathabadde/alignedTypes/guided_convolutionSeparable_SYCLmigration/README.md

 ﻿# `convolutionSeparable` Sample

 The convolution separable is a process in which a single convolution can be divided into two or more convolutions to produce the same output.
-This sample is implemented using SYCL* by migrating code from the original CUDA source code and offloading computations to a GPU/CPU.
+This sample is implemented using SYCL* by migrating code from the original CUDA source code and offloading computations to a CPU, GPU, or accelerator.

 | Area              | Description
 |:---                   |:---